Corrosion and Metal Fatigue Practices at Red Hill

 To date the Navy and Defense Logistics Agency have submitted several reports and plans required by the Red Hill Administrative Order on Consent regarding the condition of the tanks’ steel liners.
 The Corrosion and Metal Fatigue Practices Report, submitted in April 2016, describes the Navy’s current practices for assessing the condition of the steel used in the tanks and associated fuel containment infrastructure.

 In June 2018, small samples of steel and concrete were physically removed from one of the Red Hill tanks (Tank #14) to determine whether the tank maintenance program can accurately predict the presence of corrosion before repairing tanks and bringing them back into service.
 These samples were visually inspected and then sent to a laboratory for more thorough analysis.
-EPA and the Hawaii Department of Health are currently reviewing the laboratory data (available for viewing below) with the assistance of external corrosion and tank industry experts.
-The Navy’s interpretation of these laboratory results, an initial assessment of their ability to find flaws within the Red Hill tanks, and additional corrosion and metal fatigue related work is due in a final report to be submitted to the Regulatory Agencies on July 7, 2019.
+The results of this exercise are available in the Navy’s Destructive Testing Results Report which is available for viewing below.

-Revised Conditional Approval of Destructive Testing SOW - August 2017 (PDF)(6 pp, 3 MB,
+- Revised Conditional Approval of Destructive Testing SOW - August 2017 (pdf)

 - Red Hill Destructive Testing Scope of Work (pdf)